+3. Child and Dependent Care Tax Credit

-If you’re the custodial parent and pay for any daycare, babysitting, after-school care, nannies, or other care, you may be eligible for the Child and Dependent Care Tax Credit.
+If you’re the custodial parent and you pay for any daycare, babysitting, after-school care, nannies, or other care, you may be eligible for the Child and Dependent Care Tax Credit.
 You can claim a percentage of your expenses, depending on your income, but your total credit can be worth up to $3,000 for one child, or up to $6,000 for two or more children.
 This tax credit directly reduces your tax bill, so it can be quite valuable.

 4. Children’s Dependency Exemption and Child Tax Credit

 While the custodial parent generally claims the dependency exemption for any children, there are special rules for more complicated situations.
 For example, the custodial parent can agree to transfer the exemption to the noncustodial parent.
-Many couples include this topic in negotiations because the exemption is worth more to the parent who has a higher income.
+Many couples include this topic in divorce negotiations because the exemption is worth more to the parent who has a higher income.

-Remember that the child tax credit is tied to the dependency exemption, so if you transfer the child’s dependency exemption to the other parent, you cannot take a child tax credit for them.
-However, your former spouse may be able to claim it.
+However, the child tax credit is tied to the dependency exemption, so if you transfer the child’s dependency exemption to the other parent, you cannot take a child tax credit for that child.
+But your former spouse may be able to claim it.
 If you wish to transfer the dependency, you can either set this out in the original divorce papers, or you can handle it on a year-by-year basis by completing Form 8332 in any years the custodial parent won’t be taking the exemption.

 While divorce is an expensive legal process, legal fees generally aren’t deductible.
 However, the IRS does give you a break if you paid legal bills to secure taxable income, such as alimony.
-But legal fees you incur while securing child support, custody arrangements, or other items that don’t produce taxable income are not deductible.
+Legal fees you incur while securing child support, custody arrangements, or other items that don’t produce taxable income are not deductible.